-Among the conditions for product licensure is the requirement that the prospective manufacturer's quality control and manufacturing procedures conform to the FDA's CGMP requirement.
-Even after product licensure approval, the manufacturer must comply with CGMP on a continuing basis, and what constitutes CGMP may change as the state of the art of manufacturing changes.
-Domestic manufacturing facilities are subject to regular FDA inspections for CGMP compliance which are normally held at least every two years.
+Among the conditions for product licensure is the requirement that the prospective manufacturer's quality control and manufacturing procedures conform to the FDA's cGMP requirement.
+Even after product licensure approval, the manufacturer must comply with cGMP on a continuing basis, and what constitutes cGMP may change as the state of the art of manufacturing changes.
+Domestic manufacturing facilities are subject to regular FDA inspections for cGMP compliance which are normally held at least every two years.
 Foreign manufacturing facilities are subject to periodic FDA inspections or inspections by the foreign regulatory authorities with reciprocal inspection agreements with the FDA.
-Domestic manufacturing facilities.
+Domestic manufacturing facilities may also be subject to inspection by foreign authorities.